shivamd20/docs/guides/getting-started-nodejs-express.rst

    $ hasuractl api-console

-Explore the console and try out the various Hasura APIs at the API Explorer!
+Explore the console, and try out the various Hasura APIs at the API Explorer!

 Before moving on, let's initialize a git repository in our project folder in order to maintain version control, and to easily deploy using git push.